Knuckles the Echidna (comics): Reception

 Knuckles the Echidna has been commented on by media critics for its bizarre nature.
 Many of the series' elements have been met with bewilderment, including its tonal inconsistency, complicated dialogue and extremely blunt political allusions, all while being aimed at children who might be unable to comprehend said aspects properly.

 Legacy

-Though the series was cancelled with issue #32, Penders resolved many dangling plot threads in Sonic Super Special issue #14.
+Although the series was cancelled with issue #32, writer Ken Penders resolved many dangling plot threads in Sonic Super Special issue #14.
 He also kept writing supporting stories in the regular Sonic the Hedgehog series, which picked Knuckles' story up from where his own series left off.
+Sonic issues #131 to #144 contained "Mobius: 25 Years Later", a storyline that Penders billed as a continuation to Knuckles.

-The plot of the 2008 Sonic game Sonic Chronicles: The Dark Brotherhood shared many similarities with Knuckles the Echidna's storyline, prompting legal action from Ken Penders.
+The plot of the 2008 Sonic game Sonic Chronicles: The Dark Brotherhood borrowed many narrative elements from Knuckles the Echidna's storyline, prompting legal action from Penders.

-After a crossover between Archie's Sonic the Hedgehog and Mega Man comics in 2013, most of the characters introduced in Knuckles were severed from the Sonic universe through a reboot of the continuity, due in most part to Archie's legal issues with Ken Penders.
+After a crossover between Archie's Sonic the Hedgehog and Mega Man comics in 2013, all of the characters introduced in Knuckles were severed from the Sonic universe through a reboot of the continuity, due in most part to Archie's legal issues with Penders.
+For the remainder of the run of Archie's Sonic books, Knuckles' characterization mainly drew only from aspects of Sega's Sonic games, with all of his personality traits, abilities and backstory introduced in Knuckles being dismissed.

+The 2020 film Sonic the Hedgehog contains a scene where Sonic's home is attacked by a group of echidna warriors, with its 2022 sequel Sonic the Hedgehog 2 revealing that one of them was Knuckles' father.
+Seeing similarities with this unnamed father character and the Knuckles series' Locke the Echidna, Penders went on Twitter to claim that Paramount Pictures, the production company of the Sonic film series, was using a character belonging to him without permission.
+In a later post, Penders threatened to pursue legal action against Paramount over the matter.